 What salary can make you rich?

 Rich is a subjective term.
 While one person might feel rich making $100,000 per year, that salary would be a significant fall from grace for Kim Kardashian or Elon Musk.
-If we define rich as double the median national household income of $67,500 in 2020, then a salary of $135,000 or more would make you rich by this metric.
-When considering what salary would make you rich, it’s best to think about your specific situation and goals.
+If we define rich as double the median national household income of $80,610 in 2023, then a salary of around $140,000 or more would make you rich by this metric.
+(Your idea of rich may be totally different from this, though.)
+You need to define what rich means to you.

 Can you become rich in 10 years?